Gdlv/trackJR/README.md

 This package allow working and tracking tiny insect responses and is inspired in [pathtrackr](https://aharmer.github.io/pathtrackr/) and solution to work with tiny insect.
 Also, as use [Julia](https://julialang.org), it allow "meeting the velocity" and could be very helpful for batch processing.

 We develop this package for [R](https://cran.r-project.org/) because (we love R! and) most analyzes in ecological studies are in R enviroment.
 R is a more "mature" language than Julia.
-Although as is expect for other lenguages, such as [Phyton], Julia would be the place were newly ecological advances place.
+Although, as is expect for other lenguages, such as [Phyton], Julia would be the place were newly ecological advances stay.

 The main functions for tracking are in `Julia` language and used in R by [JuliaCall](https://cran.r-project.org/package=JuliaCall).
 These function are common from images processing and based on `convolve` with a kernel filter and take the `edgeness` of an image ([MIT Course](https://computationalthinking.mit.edu/Fall20/)).